monofuel/badmars/README.md

 - ai | nodejs service that handles unit AI logic each game tick.
 - pathfinder | nodejs service that handles pathfinding for units.
 - simulate | go service that controls the backend tickrate for each planet.
+- commander | nodejs tool for running commands against the database

 ## Progress